We welcome you in the Name of Jesus Christ!

 People wear a variety of clothing styles to Saint Matthias services.
 Anything from jeans to suits and ties blend right in.
 Wear what works for you.
 We’re glad to have you with us!

-You will be greeted at the front door and given an “Order of Worship” which has everything you need to follow the service except for the hymns.
-Like almost all churches in the Catholic, Lutheran, and Anglican/Episcopal tradition, our worship each Sunday follows a liturgical worship format.
-The first part of the service is the “liturgy of the word,” which includes readings from the Old Testament and New Testament, usually followed by a short sermon, prayers for the church and for the world, confession, and sharing of the peace.
-In the second part of the service, the “liturgy of the table,” we hear the story of the Last Supper and partake of the Body and Blood of Christ in the form of bread and wine.
-Communion is offered every Sunday at Saint Matthias.
+You will be greeted at the front door and given a bulletin which has everything you need to follow the service except for the hymns, which are in the hymnals in the racks directly in front of you.
+The first part of the service is the “liturgy of the word” which includes readings from the scriptures, followed by a short sermon and various prayers for the church and for the world.
+In the second part of the service, the “liturgy of the table,” we participate in the Lord’s Supper through prayer and sharing in communion.

-If you wish, you may have a blessing instead of taking the bread.
+Instead of receiving communion, you may choose to receive a blessing.
 Simply cross your arms over your chest and the priest will know you wish to be blessed.
-You may also cross your arms if you don’t wish to take any wine, and the server will simply skip over you.
+Likewise, if you have received the bread but do not wish to consume wine, you may cross your arms over your chest and the chalice bearer will skip over you.

 If you have other questions, feel free to call the church office or just ask somebody at church.